The Art and Science Behind Emotional Storytelling in Content Marketing

 - Keep your humour simple; strategic & use it sparingly.
 Test it with a select audience.

-- Stay away from race, politics, religious content and certain industries such as the hospice or funeral industry where organizations provide services related to death
+- Stay away from race, politics, religious content and certain industries such as the hospice or funeral industry where organisations provide services related to death

 Tom is a native Digital and Content Strategist with 20 years of experience across Tech,